Icinga/icinga2/doc/6-configuring-icinga-2.md

 Identifiers may not contain certain characters (e.g. space) or start with certain characters (e.g. digits).
-If you want to use a dictionary key that is not a valid identifier you can put the key in double quotes.
+If you want to use a dictionary key that is not a valid identifier you can enclose the key in double quotes.

 Setting a dictionary key to null causes the key and its value to be